lalomartins/meteor-shower/README.md

 ## Status of this document

 At the moment, Shower is in alpha stage, so not even all features described in this document are implemented.
+“Why did you write, then?”
+Because I suck at writing documentation *after* the code :-) This is a design technique I like to call “science-fiction design”, where you write the docs first.
+Approaching it as an user (which I am, if I'm writing something to “scratch an itch”), I lay down the features I want to have, and then I implement them.
+May sound weird, but works for me.

-Here's a quick list (maybe I'll link them to the respective Github issues later):
+Here's a quick status checklist (maybe I'll link them to the respective Github issues later):

 * Dependency management
   * Fetch packages
-    * git: **in progress**
+    * git: **done**
     * bzr: **not implemented**
     * archive: **not implemented**
     * atmosphere: **not implemented**